 Fence Installation Labor Costs

-While the chosen material is a significant cost factor, labor is also a significant factor in the cost of installation of a fence.
-Many contractors include the labor in their pricing, but expect to pay about $30 – $50 per hour for each builder on the project.
+While the chosen material is a significant cost factor, labor is also a significant factor in the cost of the installation of a fence.
+Many contractors include the labor in their pricing, but expect to pay about $5 to $15 per linear foot for labor, with the rest of the costs being made up of the material.
+This often works out to $50 – $70 per hour for each builder on the project.

 The cost of labor varies by geographic location, so the cost could be higher or lower depending on where you live.